-Hash functions are useful as building blocks for digital signatures, message authentication codes, pseudo random generators, association of unique id:s to documents, and many other things.
+Hash functions are useful as building blocks for digital signatures, message authentication codes, pseudo random generators, association of unique ids to documents, and many other things.

 The most commonly used hash functions are MD5 and SHA1.
 Unfortunately, both these fail the collision-resistance requirement; cryptologists have found ways to construct colliding inputs.
-The recommended hash function for new applications is SHA256, even though it uses a structure similar to MD5 and SHA1.
-Constructing better hash functions is an urgent research problem.
+The recommended hash functions for new applications are SHA2 (with main variants SHA256 and SHA512).
+At the time of this writing (December 2012), the winner of the NIST SHA3 competition has recently been announced, and the new SHA3 (earlier known as Keccak) and other top SHA3 candidates may also be reasonable alternatives.